madrilene/eleventy-excellent/src/docs/theme.md

 If you want to change something here, for example replace the button with a sun/moon icon, make sure to preserve accessibility.
 The accessible name ("Theme dark" or "Theme light") results from two IDs:

-`aria-labelledby="theme-switcher-label theme-switcher-value"`
+`aria-labelledby="theme-switcher-label"`

-If you remove the text content of the `<button>` and you don't use the heading with the ID `theme-switcher-label`, the value for the accessible name must obtained differently.
+If you remove the light and dark `<button>` and you don't use the heading with the ID `theme-switcher-label`, the value for the accessible name must obtained differently.

 If you find any accessibility issues, please let me know.